- Our Story

 Hultgren Funeral Home is family owned and operated and continues a tradition which began at our present location in 1943 by Paul Hanerhoff and continued after Paul's death in 1976 by Vern Hultgren.
 The Hultgren's devotion to caring has always been backed by a loving family and faithful staff.
-The funeral home is now owned by Tim Hultgren, Vern's son, a 32 year licensed funeral director.
-The other licensed directors on staff are Vern Hultgren and Scott Macy the managing director of the funeral home.
-Josiah Fisher joined the full time staff over a year ago.
+The funeral home is now owned by Tim Hultgren, Vern's son, a 34 year licensed funeral director.
+The other licensed directors on staff are Vern Hultgren and Scott Macy, the managing director of the funeral home.
+Andrew Schaefer joined the full time staff over a year ago.

 Hultgren Funeral Home is committed to serving families well in advance of need as well as following the funeral service.
 Mr. Darcy Kolschefski is our Family Services Advisor and directs our Pre-Need and After-Care Services.
 Darcy is state licensed and a Certified Preplanning Consultant by the NFDA.

 By providing compassionate care for those who have been touched by death, we seek to honor God, in whom lies our strength.

 In contrast to the impersonal world around us, we firmly believe that those we serve deserve and benefit by the highest level of personal care and attentiveness.